 Imagine this scenario.
 Andre has a question about an API rate limit, he asks the API Gateway team for help in their team Slack channel:

-Andre: Hey folks!
+Hey folks!
 I’m working with a new-to-me endpoint (/v2/bulk-update), and I keep getting 429s.
 I’m not generating many requests (a few per minute while testing locally), so I’m worried that something is either misconfigured, or I’m making a mistake.
 Can you help?

 A Cold Redirect